Share this Post

 And since it always helps to know the “why” behind an instruction, we’ll leave you with a few important points about the benefits of doing strides.

-• Strides improve your running efficiency
+• Improve your running efficiency.

 • Doing regular strides helps us stay in shape.